Harlequln/C1M09X-Advanced_Lane_Lines_finding/README.md

 Of course, this is also due to the fact that it was developed on basis of test images taken from these two videos.
 There is certainly room for improvement, especially in cases where the lane lines are lost over several frames.
-Shorter periods could be bridged in this approach, by giving the Line classes a memory of 20 frames.
+Shorter periods could be bridged in this approach by giving the Line classes a memory of 20 frames.
 By averaging the lane line polynomials, extreme jumps in individual frames could be reduced.
 Additionally, the limitation of possible deviations of the polynomial coefficients A and C, also serves this purpose.
 If, due to a lack of information in individual frames, these parameters